Updated: Feb 11

-The consistent piece of advice I hear from social media and marketing experts is that in order to be heard I should publish quality content that resonates with my audience.
-Well, of course this makes complete sense!
-Why else would my audience want to hear, or buy, from me?
+The most consistent piece of advice we hear from social media and marketing experts is that in order to be seen we should publish high quality content that resonates with your audience.
+This because it's all about using content to build a relationship with prospective customers.

-Thus, I propose that once you have you built a strong, loyal audience that wants to hear from you, it’s time to take them to a dedicated platform tailored for your brand.
-This way, they can connect with the content they value, and you can stop spending so much time trying to make sure your content is seen.
+that once you have you built a strong, loyal audience that wants to regularly hear from you, you need to take them to a dedicated platform tailored for you and your brand.

 This way your customers/community can connect with content they value without having to troll for it.
 And you can stop spending so much time just making sure your content is seen and more time actually engaging with your community - which again, is a whole another topic for another day as it comes with all it's own challenges.